AIFreeAPI Logo

 Do multiple API keys increase my rate limit?

 No. Rate limits are enforced at the project level, not per API key.
-Creating ten API keys within the same project gives you ten keys sharing the exact same quota pool.
-To actually increase your available quota, you need to either upgrade your tier or distribute workloads across multiple Google Cloud projects (each with its own billing account).
+Creating ten API keys inside one project gives you ten keys pointing at the same bucket.
+To increase capacity you need a higher tier, a different project, Batch API for async work, or a different routing strategy.

 When do Gemini rate limits reset?